colinhoglund/piprepo/README.rst

 Build and sychronize to a destination repo ..........................................

-The ``piprepo sync`` command builds in the local source directory and syncs packages and index files to the specified destination.
+The ``piprepo sync`` command builds a simple package index from packages contained in the local source directory, and syncs packages and index files to the specified destination.

 Download some source tarballs or wheels::